acts-project/acts/docs/examples/full_chain_odd.md

 s = acts.examples.Sequencer(events=100, numThreads=-1, logLevel=acts.logging.INFO)
 ```

 Our first simulation step is the particle gun.
-It spawns particles and their initial parameters, like position and momentum, inside our detecor.
+It spawns particles and their initial parameters, like position and momentum, inside our detector.

 In our simple example we generate a single muon with random charge (i.e. muon or anti-muon) with 1-10 GeV with uniform pseudorapidity from -3 to 3.